|[ About Us ]||[ Contact Us ]||[ News ]||[ SIB ]||[ TFFR ]||[ Search ]||[ Site Map ]||

 Payment of Disability Benefits

-Disability payments are taxable as ordinary income until you reach normal retirement age (Age 65 or Rule of 85 for Tier 1 members and Rule of 90 for Tier 2 members).
+Disability payments are taxable as ordinary income until you reach normal retirement age (Age 65 or Rule of 85 for Tier 1 grandfathered members or Age 60/Rule of 90 for Tier 1 non-grandfathered and Tier 2 members).
 After you reach normal retirement, you will begin to recover the nontaxable part of your annuity, if any.
 The taxable and nontaxable portions of your benefit are calculated using a formula provided by the Internal Revenue Service.
 You will receive a 1099-R tax form each year indicating your taxable income.

 A member who retires under disability may be able to qualify for the “Credit for the Elderly or the Disabled.”
 See IRS Publication 524.
 Personal income tax questions should be directed to your accountant, tax advisor, or Internal Revenue Service Center.